sharetribe/flex-docs/src/docs/references/transaction-process-format/index.md

 ## Time expressions, delayed transitions and delayed notifications

 Time expressions can be used both with transitions and notifications to delay the execution.
-The Flex transaction engine exposes a set of timepoints that you can tie delays to as well as a small set of functions to further control the exact timing.
+The Sharetribe transaction engine exposes a set of timepoints that you can tie delays to as well as a small set of functions to further control the exact timing.
 The basic structure of a time expression is a map from function name to a list (vector) of